 Our research has shown if there is a specific part of a weight-loss treatment or diet program that is very concerning or burdensome (discouraging customer comments, no real weight-loss results, side effects) the probability of long-term success is low.
 Therefore if Red Light Therapy does lead to all sorts of negative user reviews, this could be a serious issue.

 The Science – “Is It Solid?”

 First of all, we at DietSpotlight like to see some actual science that supports the product or treatment we’re looking into.
 As for Red Light Therapy, there are some clinical studies that back up this treatment’s claims.
 However, this professional infrared therapy is not boasted as an effective weight-loss option.

 The Bottom Line – Does Red Light Therapy Work?

 Now the moment you’ve been waiting for.
 Here is our bottom line on Red Light Therapy.
 To start, we like that this infrared treatment is approved by the FDA.
 We also appreciate that it’s commonly available in many salons and spas.
 However, there does not appear to be any actual science that supports this therapy as an effective weight-loss option.
 Furthermore, we’re concerned about the discouraging customer comments we found online.

 If you’re interested in getting rid of some excess pounds, then we suggest you choose a weight-loss treatment or supplement that is backed by solid science, does not break your bank account and is supported by numerous user testimonials.

-Among the best products we’ve seen in 2016 is one called Leptigen.
+Among the best products we’ve seen this year is one called Leptigen.
 It contains a powerful blend of four ingredients.
 Some of them are clinically tested and are shown to help spark metabolism and improve fat loss.
 We can’t find any discouraging user comments, and customer feedback online reveals people are seeing great results.